Li-Heng-LH/kotlin101/kotlin101/README.md

 ## Some Learning Notes ##

 ### Assignment
-* Before accessing a variable,
+* Before accessing a variable, it must have been given a value.
-* it must have been given a value.
+* cannot assign null to a non-nullable type.

 &nbsp;